 - 70 percent of students of color at U.S. community colleges

 - 59 percent of Pell Grant recipients at U.S. community colleges

 In addition, 59 percent of U.S. associate degree recipients are in states with Centers.

-, which provides advice and resources for those seeking to launch a Center in their state.
+JFF has also developed a Student Success Center Toolkit, which provides guidance and resources for Network members, as well as those seeking to launch a Center in their state.